Fravahr/Peer-graded-Assignment-Course-Project-1/README.md

 ## CodeBook

 Each row represnts a measurement and each column represents the average of each variable for each activity in each subject.
+The names of each column describe the mesured values.
+For example the the Activity_Label is describes the wlaking, sitting and ...